cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="layout"> </a>
 ### Layout

-The **Layout** menu lists a variety of layout algorithms which automatically lay a network out.
+The **Layout** menu lists a variety of layout algorithms that can easily be applied to your network with just 1 click.
+Choosing any of these options will lay the network out using the default settings for that algorithm.
 In this version of Cytoscape Web, the available options are:
 -    DAGRE
 -    Force-directed
 -    Radial